cncf/toc/reviews/2021-Kyverno-annual.md

 ## Background

-Kyverno (which means "govern" in Greek) is a policy management solution designed for Kubernetes.
+Kyverno ("govern" in Greek) is a policy management solution designed for Kubernetes.

 The main goal for the Kyverno project is to simplify Kubernetes configuration management using policies for security and automation.
 Kyverno making it easy for Kubernetes administrators to write and manage Kubernetes policies, and for Kubernetes users (i.e. developers) to consume policy results and address issues.